Bidding on a house in the Netherlands: how to win

 Before you go ahead and jump at a house, it’s important to know the difference between the market value and the actual value of a property before you bid on it.
 For example, you can check:

-• The value of the property to you — As with anything, you have to take a moment and look inwards.
-The property may be a bit overpriced for some — but if it’s your dream home, it’s your dream home, and perhaps you are willing to pay above market value.
+• The value of the property to you.
+As with anything, you have to take a moment and look inward.
+The property may be a bit overpriced for some — but if it’s your dream home, it’s your dream home, and perhaps you are willing to pay above market value, provided your bank will let you.

 Stage two: making a bid on your potential Dutch home

-Don’t bid it all at first — leave room for negotiation
+Don’t bid everything first — leave room for negotiation

 Before you ask, yes, most people bid well above the asking price — but this doesn’t mean you should bid well over the asking price.